bhanuprakash515/Java-DSA-with-Kunal/Conditionals and Loops in Java/README.md

 🏆 Best Practices
 ✅ Always use curly braces {} for clarity, even in single-line conditions.
-✅ Optimize performance by using switch instead of multiple if-else conditions when checking a single variable.
+✅ Optimize performance by switching instead of multiple if-else conditions when checking a single variable.
 ✅ Prefer the ternary operator for simple conditional assignments but avoid using it for complex logic.
 ✅ Ensure all conditions in an if-else or switch are well-defined to prevent unexpected behavior.